learn-js/learnjs-01-introduction/book.md

 Node.js is server-side javascript.
 It is well-suited to real-time applications and systems that are heavy on input and output.
 You can use it to create web servers, to manage information in databases, to build real-time communication tools, and more.

-## In this book, we'll use node in these ways:
-- Install command line tools available through node's package manager, `npm`.
-- Create basic web servers to serve static content to our web browser.
-- Experiment with real-time, multi-user applications.

 ## To learn node in detail, read these resources in this order:
 - [art of node](https://github.com/maxogden/art-of-node)
 - [streams handbook](https://github.com/substack/stream-handbook)